Community Involvement

 Volunteer Service Aides

-The City of North Port now has a team of Volunteer Service Aides who help with everything from traffic control to community outreach.
-The program continues to grow with more than two-dozen members today.
+The City of North Port has a team of Volunteer Service Aides who help with everything from traffic control to community outreach.

 Volunteer of the Year